ilmanzo/suse_presentations/hackweek22.md

 - having a good testsuite gives you freedom to a fearless refactor
 - TDD lets you think from the users perspective
-- Metaprogramming is very powerful and expressive
+- Metaprogramming can be hard but is very powerful and expressive
 - Choice of license is also important
 - Examples and documentation are as important as a good working code

+---
+# Thank you!

+Questions ?